DeepfakeArt Challenge: A Benchmark Dataset for Generative AI Art Forgery and Data Poisoning Detection: Introduction

-\cite{ramesh2021zero,blattmann2023align, rombach2022high}.
+Equally impressive are advancements in generative AI for generating high quality synthetic visual content~\cite{ramesh2021zero,blattmann2023align, rombach2022high}.
 For example, the recent introduction and advances in diffusion models \cite{ramesh2021zero,oppenlaender2022creativity}, trained on large image datasets such as LAION \cite{schuhmann2021laion}, has led to the ability to generate highly complex and intricate imagery that rival human artists in art competitions \cite{roose2022ai} and photography competitions \cite{AllisonUnifiedDS}.

-Emerging at the frontier of the field of generative AI are multimodal generative models, which are designed to accept a variety of input formats including text, images, and speech, and subsequently generate multimodal outputs.
-Notable examples include GPT-4 \cite{openai2023gpt} and Microsoft's Kosmos-1 \cite{huang2023language}.
-As such, the tremendous advancements in generative AI have spawned significant interest in widespread adoption across industries and applications ranging from conversational agents to textual content generation to voice and video synthesis.